Edit

 • The value of lockout_time is reset.

 If MUST_CHANGE is specified, CHECK_EXPIRATION and CHECK_POLICY must be set to ON.
-Otherwise, the statement will fail.
+Otherwise, the statement fails.

-If CHECK_POLICY is set to OFF, CHECK_EXPIRATION cannot be set to ON.
-An ALTER LOGIN statement that has this combination of options will fail.
+If CHECK_POLICY is set to OFF, CHECK_EXPIRATION can't be set to ON.
+An ALTER LOGIN statement that has this combination of options fail.

-You cannot use ALTER_LOGIN with the DISABLE argument to deny access to a Windows group.
+You can't use ALTER_LOGIN with the DISABLE argument to deny access to a Windows group.
 This is by design.
-For example, ALTER_LOGIN [domain\group] DISABLE will return the following error message:
+For example, ALTER_LOGIN [domain\group] DISABLE returns the following error message:

 In SQL Database, login data required to authenticate a connection and server-level firewall rules are temporarily cached in each database.
 This cache is periodically refreshed.
 To force a refresh of the authentication cache and make sure that a database has the latest version of the logins table, execute DBCC FLUSHAUTHCACHE.